MohammadAttallah/user_utility/README.md

 # user_utilities
-using bash script i create a script that add and delete users
+This script is using for user managment tasks like creating and deleteing users